kencx/keyb/README.md

 ### keyb File

-keyb requires a `yaml` file with a list of hotkeys to work.
-A default file is generated in your system's config directory if no other file is specified.
+keyb requires a `yaml` or `json` file with a list of hotkeys to work.
+A default `yaml` file is generated in your system's config directory if no other file is specified.

 Hotkeys are classified into sections with a name and (optional) prefix field.
 When displayed, sections are sorted by alphabetical order while the keys